• Skip to main content

 National Parks of Calabria – Italy’s Secret Mountains, Forests and Lakes

 The National Parks of Calabria are some of the most breathtakingly beautiful in Europe.
-While Calabria remains as off the beaten track as it gets for most travellers to Italy, it’s a popular summer holiday spot for Italians, and if they’re not on the beach they’re exploring the region’s national parks.
+While Calabria remains as off the beaten track as it gets for most travellers to Italy, it’s a popular summer holiday spot for Italians.
+If they’re not on the beach they’re exploring the region’s national parks although we also love them in spring and autumn.

 The National Parks of Calabria